 Nokia is the go-to brand for great budget phones

-Nokia has no shortage of great phones on offer.
+Nokia has no shortage of great phones on offer — particularly in the budget segment.
 The brand's focus on industrial design and clean software in the form of Android One have allowed it to stand out in crowded segments.
-The $350 Nokia 7.1 is the perfect illustration of this.
+The Nokia 7.2 is the perfect illustration of this.
 The phone features a great design with an HDR10 panel, robust internal hardware, and the promise of quick updates for under $400.
 If you want a reliable budget phone that'll last a few years, look no further.

 We may earn a commission for purchases using our links.
 Learn more.

 Snag a case and make sure your Nokia 3.2 avoids any scratches

 There are a lot of cases for just about every smartphone that is released on the market, and there are new ones cropping up every day.
 This is a familiar sentiment for the Nokia 3.2 which launched in 2019, but is still seeing new case options made available regularly.
 We've sifted through the pile and found the best Nokia 3.2 cases today!